salkuadrat/universe/README.md

 You should add dependency in your flutter project.

-Since the initial version of this package using 3 dependencies from other git repos (the null safety version of their non-null safety official packages), at this moment, you can only reference this library from github repo:
+Since the initial version of this package use 3 dependencies from other git repos (the null safety version of their non-null safety official packages), at this moment, you can only reference this library from github repo:

 ```yaml
 dependencies: